jhucsf/fall2020/index.md

 ## News

+* **Nov 29** — [Assignment 7](assign/assign07.html) will be worth up to +4.5 points added to your course average.
+This makes it worth about half of a normal assignment, but it is strictly extra credit.
 * **Nov 23** — [Assignment 7](assign/assign07.html) has been updated with an automated test script and example input.
 * **Nov 20** — [Assignment 7](assign/assign07.html), an optional extra-credit assignment, is due by **Friday, Dec 11th**.
 * **Nov 8** — [Solutions to exam 3 practice problems](resources/exam3review-solutions.html) are available.